Traffic Service Position System: Features

 The TSPS system utilized special analog trunks that originated at Class 5 end office circuit switch systems and Class 4 toll access circuit switch systems that were connected to Class 3 primary toll circuit switch systems such as the 4A-ETS/PBC and 4ESS switch systems.
 The TSPS system did not perform switching between the originating end office switch and the toll switch for the subscriber voice path.

 The TSPS system included the "Remote Trunking Arrangement" (RTA) feature that consolidated the trunk connection at the originating switch and provided a switched connection to a telephone operator only as required for a short duration at the beginning of a call to obtain billing information or at the end of a call in which the caller requested "time and charges".

 The TSPS system provided a temporary switched connection to a toll operator who helped facilitate calls requiring human assistance such as person-to-person, collect, third-party-billed, and hotel billing.
-The TSPS system supported up to seven "Chief Operator Groups" (COGs) with each COG supporting up to 31 operator consoles, with two operators positions per console, for a total of 62 operators per COG.
+The TSPS system supported up to seven "Chief Operator Groups" (COGs) with each COG supporting up to 31 operator consoles, with two operator positions per console, for a total of 62 operators per COG.
 Operator consoles initially used nixie tubes to display phone numbers, that were quickly replaced by light-emitting diode displays due to reliability issues.

 The TSPS system was replaced by the Operator Service Position System (OSPS) feature package developed for the 5ESS switching system.
 During the era of TSPS systems, calls to mobile and marine radiotelephone customers were initially handled by operators at a Special Operator Service Treatment cord switchboard.
 Operator assisted calls to international destinations were handled by "Code 10" and "Code 11" operators generally co-located at special gateway international switching systems.

+Operator Console

+The Traffic Service Position keyshelf was organized into functional groups of keys and lamps covering all aspects of call handling.
+Major sections included AMA (Automatic Message Accounting) timing controls, coin collection and return keys, class-charge keys (Station Paid, Person Paid, Collect, No AMA, Special Number/Credit Card, Hotel), and release and forward keys.
+A four-compartment ticket box on the console held mark sense billing cards in designated slots (New, Cancel, Scratch, and Completed).

+Loops

+Operators managed up to three simultaneous call connections, referred to as "loops," each of which contained its own card slot and presented in one of three recognized states: